zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 Vivian begins our dialogue by asking Guy, “Do you s ee this lump?
 I’m sure I have cancer.”
-A “lump” (lump) is a small bump or piece o f something that, when we’re talking about the body, is right below your skin.
+A “lump” (lump) is a small bump or piece of something that, when we’re talking about the body, is right below your skin.
 T here’s something like a little ball underneath your skin that you can feel – that’s a “ lump.”
 “Cancer” (cancer) is a disease caused when cells in some part of your body  begin to grow and make you sick.
 “Cancer” can, of course, kill you, and un happily does in some cases.

 Guy says to Vivian, “Don’t jump to conclusions.”
 Vi vian thinks that she has cancer just because she found a lump on her body. “ To jump to conclusions” means to think that you know the answer to a questi on before you have all the information necessary to know the answer.
 “To jump to conclusions” is to try to make a decision or reach a conclusion before having  all of the necessary information.